xjtu-enre/ENRE-ts/docs/implicit/object-mechanism.md

         -   from: file:'<File file0.js>'
             to: function:'<Anon ArrowFunction>'[@loc=5]
             loc: 10:5:3
+            by: ~
         -   from: file:'<File file0.js>'
             to: function:'<Anon Function>'[@loc=12]
             loc: 16:1:3
+            # FIXME: Should call to original entity exist?
+            by: function:'foo'
         -   from: file:'<File file0.js>'
             to: function:'<Anon Function>'[@loc=5]
             loc: 17:5:3
+            by: ~
             negative: true
 ```